 Place one (1) prepared crepe on a large cake plate.

 With a small spatula or wide blade knife, completely cover the crepe with a thin layer of the pastry cream mixture (approximately 1/4 cup).

-Cover with another dry crepe and repeat covering with the Pastry Crème until you have reached 20 layers.
+Cover with another dry crepe and repeat covering with the Pastry Creme until you have reached 20 layers.

 The 20th crepe will be the last or top layer.

 Refrigerate the prepared cake for a minimum of 2 hours to let the pastry cream become firm.
 Allow to stand at room temperature for 15 to 30 minutes before serving.
 Dust with powdered (confectioners' sugar).

 When ready to serve, slice into individual servings.
 Garnish the plate with fresh berries.